Home > Analyses > Technology > Workday, Inc.

 Revenue by Segment

-This pie chart illustrates Workday, Inc.’s revenue distribution by segment for the fiscal year 2025, highlighting the contribution of subscription and professional services.
+This pie chart illustrates Workday, Inc.’s revenue breakdown by segment for fiscal year 2026, highlighting the proportion between Subscription Services and Professional Services.

 revenue by segment